awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-stopec2instance.md

 **Description**

-Stop one or more Amazon EC2 instances\.
+Stop one or more EC2 instances\.

 **Document Type**